 - Railroad and mine workers

-- Men who fought in both World War I and II
+- Men who fought in the Revolutionary War, World War I, and II

 On the flip side—we also have felons, child abusers, and religious persecutors in the family tree.
-Some of our staunch Lutheran ancestors were involved in the beheading of a Catholic priest and his illegitimate son in Iceland.
+Some of our staunch Protestant ancestors were involved in the beheading of a Catholic bishop (another ancestor) and his two illegitimate sons in Iceland.
 Of course, these stories were the ones our sons were the most interested in (go figure).

 Going on a Treasure Hunt

 When our sons were growing up, we had a large wall we called, “Our Ancestry Family Tree.”
 It was covered with framed pictures of people from the past—exemplary men and women to admire and emulate.
-Each month we designated two days to learn about our ancestors, and connect their lives to ours.
+Each month we designated one day to learn about our ancestors, and connect their lives to ours.

 Likewise, we want our grandchildren to know about their ancestry family tree so we are doing the same learning activities with them.